moneroexamples/onion-monero-viewer/README.md

  - no javascript, no web analytics trackers, no images,
  - open sourced,
  - made fully in C++,
- - the only explorer showing ring signatures,
- - the only explorer showing transaction extra field,
- - the only explorer that can show which outputs belong to the given Monero address and viewkey,
- - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
- - the only explorer showing number of amount output indices.

 ## Prerequisite

 Everything here was done and tested using Monero 0.9.4 on Ubuntu 16.04 x86_64.